deathbeds/pidgy/README.md

-# The `pidgy` package and paper
+# `pidgy` hyperactive programmings

-`pidgy` is a fun way to program in [Markdown] in your favorite IDE (jupyter, nteract, colab, vscode) and use them in python modules, scripts, and applications.
+`pidgy` is a fun way to interactively program in [Markdown] and [`IPython`].
+It is design to tell stories with code, tests, and data in your favorite IDE ([jupyter], [nteract], [colab], [vscode]).
+ It that allows fluid combinations of code and prose with added language features like block markdown variables, emoji variables names, and interactive formal testing.
+It is designed primarily for Jupyter notebooks and Markdown source files that can be used as python modules, scripts, and applications.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/deathbeds/pidgy/master?urlpath=lab)
 [![Documentation Status](https://readthedocs.org/projects/pidgy/badge/?version=latest)](https://pidgin-notebook.readthedocs.io/en/latest/?badge=latest)